Convert S Corp To LLC: Everything You Need to Know

 Converting S-Corp to LLC: General Procedures

 If you are planning to convert your S-corporation to an LLC, you will require authorization from all shareholders.
 Since there may be tax-related ramifications, most states require a unanimous decision.
-Once you do come to an agreement, you can begin the conversion process.
+Once you do agree, you can begin the conversion process.
 This will require you to either complete a merger or file a Certificate of Conversion.

 You will then need to notify the IRS.
 Also, be mindful that S-corporation shareholders may need to pay tax on the liquidation of the corporation itself.
 This is what's known as capital gain tax.
 In comparison to C-corporations, the following is true of S-corporations: